Farnsworth Lectureship at the UIC College of Pharmacy

 of the top five research colleges of pharmacy in the United States, and

-that can be traced back to Norm,” says Dean Jerry Bauman, “[His arrival]
+that can be traced back to Norm,” said Dean Jerry Bauman at the first Farnsworth Lecture in 2013, “[His arrival]

 transformed us from being predominantly a teaching-oriented institution

 to one making major scientific contributions that complement our

 educational programs.
 Norm had the ability to recruit extremely talented

 colleagues and get them to work collaboratively toward common research